 The show centres around the lives of three Leeds based girls in their twenties, suffering a quarter life crisis as they realise their dream job failed to fall into their laps after graduation and are now drifting between dead end jobs and dead end relationships.

-So far so meh.
+So far so familiar.
 In fact the synopsis could easily apply to so many other (and more amusing) female based sitcoms like Home Time (cancelled after just one series) and Pulling (cancelled after two series and a special) But wait, here's the difference; Drifters is coarse.
-Uncomfortably coarse.
 OK, The Inbetweeners was never clean viewing but it retained a certain charm at least.
 This just left a bad taste in the mouth.
-An example?
-Well, if you think the character of Laura, a brassy rough looking and sounding blonde (O'Rourke) having scabies is hilarious then this is the sitcom for you.
-Ugh.
+An example or two?
+Well, if you think the character of Laura, a brassy blonde (O'Rourke) having scabies and calling her boyfriend a 'mong' during dominatrix themed phone sex is hilarious then this is the sitcom for you.

 It's quite infuriating really because there's such a critically stereotypical view that women aren't funny that is quite simply wrong - except you wouldn't think so from this sample.

 The sitcom also seems to want to emulate another recent success, Hebburn, in that Knappett bagged Bob Mortimer to play here father in this, whilst Jim Moir (aka Vic Reeves, Bob's comedy partner) plays the family father in that far more likeable comedy.